the-bos/the-bos.github.io/_posts/2025-07-22-how-to-get-hired-ai-ml.markdown

 I knew what I wanted out of my next role.
 I knew where I would make the greatest impact.

-So I said yes to a boomerang offer, returning to my old home at Workday. 🪃
+So I said yes to a **boomerang offer**, returning to my old home at Workday. 🪃

 I was thrilled to learn my old team was tackling agentic problems similar to what I've been obsessed with this year.
 And the challenges they faced were exactly what I was looking for.